Metaswitch/clearwater-readthedocs/docs/Radius_Authentication.md

     sudo apt-get install clearwater-radius-auth

 ### Configuration

+You need to create configuration for the all-to-one module, [libnss-ato](https://github.com/Metaswitch/libnss-ato), which is used to map your RADIUS authenticated users onto a locally provisioned user.
+A template of this configuration is provided in `/etc/libnss-ato.conf.TEMPLATE`.
+You will need to create the file `/etc/libnss-ato.conf` in the same format, either copying the TEMPLATE across directly, or adding an entry matching that in `/etc/passwd` for the user you wish to map to.

 The details of your RADIUS server will need to be entered into `/etc/pam_radius_auth.conf`.
 This file provides an example of how entries should be structured:
 * Multiple entries are allowed, but each must be on a new line.